Key Takeaways

 Jungle Dominance in Season 16

 One of the prominent changes involves dragon resistances, with their armor increased from 21 to 34, while magic resist only mildly increased from 30 to 32.
 This disparity means magic damage-dealing junglers have a relative advantage in taking down dragons.
-Additionally, junglers now take 50% less damage from non-epic monsters, improving the health sustain of tank junglers like Ramis and allowing them to clear more safely than before.
+Additionally, junglers now take 50% less damage from non-epic monsters, improving the health sustain of tank junglers like Rammus and allowing them to clear more safely than before.

 - Magic Damage Advantage: More effective against newer dragon resistances.